Fiori-Tracker/fioritracker.github.io/docs/customer-pending/Maersk/011-Maersk.md

 At a glance:

+- Two systems: SAP S/4HANA 2021 dedicated for Finance and SAP S/4HANA 2021 dedicated Landside Transportation
+- SAP Fiori apps for processes: Lead to Agreement, Service Delivery, Account to Report, Order to Cash, Procure to Pay
 - Support of SAP Gateway migration
 - App Optimization: Identify key apps, deprecate others
 - Focus on performance improvements post-migration